Skip to Content

 Halloween Pinwheel Cookies

 These Halloween Pinwheel Cookies absolutely looked like you purchased them at the local bakery.
-They don’t look like a cookie you made at home.
+They don’t look like homemade treats at all.
 But they are.

-These are a two day project, since you have to chill the dough overnight, but these Halloween cookies are absolutely worth it.
+These are a two day project, since you have to chill the sugar cookies dough overnight, but these Halloween cookies are absolutely worth it.

 Bagels shaped to look like pumpkins with the words" Pumpkin-Shaped Bagels made from 2 Ingredient Dough" digitally written on top.